jessica19921/gcp-network-terraform/1-blueprints/z-pan-xpn/README.md

 # LAB E: NVA with Shared VPC
-*Google INTERNAL only!!!
-Do not share externally as lab contains internal Google links and some GCP alpha features*

 This code deploys the following:
 - an NVA hub and spoke topology with VPC peering to the spokes